Updating

 2

-user, execute the downloaded file with the --update
+As the root user, execute the downloaded file with the --update option:

 sudo bash otrs-community-edition-6.0.40.sh --update